ArunFrey/oss_twitter/01_analyse_twitter_data.md

 The `create_token()` function will save your access token as an environment variable for you.
 This way, the `rtweet` package will automatically find the token next time you try to access the Twitter API.

 Once you have all of these keys and tokens recorded somewhere safe, you are ready to collect data!

+## Connect to Twitter's API via `academictwitteR`

+Recently, Twitter released their **Academic Research product track**, which allows researchers to access more detailed Twitter data, including historic data, at no rate limit restrictions.
+Chris has released a great new package, `academictwitteR`, to enable `R` users to interact with the academic research product track.
+You can find out more about his package and download the most recent version [here](https://github.com/cjbarrie/academictwitteR).

 ## Querying the Twitter API with `rtweet`